 Risk Management Authority (RMA) Strategic Level Operational Level Internal Drainage Board (Upper Medway Internal Drainage Board) Input to Local Authority Plans and Strategy (e.g. Tunbridge Wells Local Plan).
 Support the delivery og the Government's policy aims and objectives for the management of flood risk and water levels.
 Encourage the provision of adequate economically technically and environmentally sound and sustainable flood defence measures.
 Discourage inappropriate development in areas at risk of flooding.
 IDBs contribute to the planning system by taking consideration of the drainage of new and existing developments within their districts, and advising on planning applications, specifically the use of sustainable urban drainage systems (SuDS).
 Under the Land Drainage Act 1991, the IDB exercises a general power of supervision over all matters relating to water level management within its district.
-In pursuance of this role they can prohibit the obstruction of watercourses within their district.
-IDBs also have a series of bylaws relating to the management of watercourses and can designate features and structures within their district which relate to managing flood risk.
+In pursuance of this role they can prohibit the obstruction of watercourses and can designate features and structures within their district which relate to managing flood risk.
 A designation prevents the owners from altering, removing or replacing the structure or feature without the consent of the IDB.

-^{} Environment Agency did not prepare a PFRA; instead they exercised an exception permitted under the Regulations
+Environment Agency did not prepare a PFRA; instead they exercised an exception permitted under the Regulations